 In a written statement, Dakessian said “Reed Smith is one of the world’s top law firms and I’m grateful to my colleagues for the opportunities and support they’ve provided for me.
 And I look forward to maintaining my strong relationships at the firm.
 But I’m ready for a new challenge and am excited about the possibilities presented by a boutique practice in this highly specialized area.”

 Dakessian started his career working for two different members of the State Board of Equalization—California’s administrative tax court—as a graduate research assistant for Dean Andal and as legal counsel to Claude Parrish, the current Orange County tax assessor.
 Observing the inner workings of California’s tax agencies combined with years of experience representing taxpayers has made Marty particularly adept at navigating California’s complex and unique tax system.
+But in Florida the cleaning service is well know to tell you how much should you tip your house cleaner.
+Find professional house cleaners in Colorado at https://www.reliablecleaningcolorado.com.
 Law 360 agrees, stating that Marty’s experiences have given him “an easy familiarity with the public and private spheres of state tax practice and have been a boon to clients searching for the best ways to fight state assessments.”
 Although these qualities distinguish him from others in the field, so does his passion for representing taxpayers.
 As Law 360 observed, “his victories are strongly linked to the love he has for his work.”

 The firm will be headquartered in downtown Los Angeles with a satellite office in Sacramento, the state capital.
 The firm would not disclose who else would be joining Dakessian but said that it would issue an announcement soon.